 On the rare mornings I feel too much, I throw myself into the jaws of theology to let my analytical mind escape the acidic rain of my tortured hippocampus, the part of my brain that loops trauma memories on repeat like a good 90s song.
 I can’t be PTSD’s lover when I’m reading A. W. Tozer and C. S. Lewis.

 On the rare mornings I feel too much, the world keeps moving.
 No one cares.
 People walk and drive to work, to church, and to the bar.
 Children are picked up from school or ballet or karate.
 Wives try to remember who they were before they became mothers, and husbands cook a meal most chefs would envy.
-I contemplate how flying off the roof would feel and wonder if I could taste Heaven on the way down.
+I wonder what Heaven tastes like.

-On the rare mornings I feel too much, I fight to remember and remind myself that I am not one of PTSD’s lovers, that trauma doesn’t own me.
-I play with my dog and force myself to cook breakfast, if for no other reason than “my body can’t survive without food.”
-I sit in the living room while my parents watch sports and imagine what my future home library will look like.
+On the rare mornings I feel too much, I force myself to cook breakfast, if for no other reason than “my body can’t survive without food.”
 I watch the sunset in all its glorious wonder and eat whipped cream from the can.
+I fight to remember and remind myself that I am not one of PTSD’s lovers, and that trauma doesn’t own me.